telerik/winforms-docs/propertygrid/type-converters.md

         Private m_BodyTemperature As Temperature
 ````

 {{endregion}}

 ![propertygrid-type-converters 002](images/propertygrid-type-converters002.png)

 ## Display a predefined list of values for a property with TypeConverter

 The __BloodType__ property is a string property which allows entering any string, even if it is not a valid blood type.
 To handle this case we can create a __TypeConverter__.
-In it we will override the __GetStandardValuesSupported__ method,
-          which indicates whether the object supports a standard set of values that can be picked from a predefined list.
-Then we will override the
-          __GetStandardValuesExclusive__ method which indicates whether the collection of standard values is exclusive or the user is allowed to add custom values.
+In it we will override the __GetStandardValuesSupported__ method, which indicates whether the object supports a standard set of values that can be picked from a predefined list.
+Then we will override the __GetStandardValuesExclusive__ method which indicates whether the collection of standard values is exclusive or the user is allowed to add custom values.
 Lastly, in the __GetStandardValues__ method we should specify the predefined list.
-The property grid uses this collection to build a list and
-          provide it to the user for selection.
+The property grid uses this collection to build a list and  provide it to the user for selection.
-        #_[C#]_

 {{source=..\SamplesCS\PropertyGrid\PropertyGridTypeConverters.cs region=BloodTypeConverter}}
 {{source=..\SamplesVB\PropertyGrid\PropertyGridTypeConverters.vb region=BloodTypeConverter}}